ILUGD/ILUGD.github.io/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

-## Any contributions you make will be under the ****** License
+## Any contributions you make will be under the [MIT License](https://raw.githubusercontent.com/ILUGD/ILUGD.github.io/master/LICENSE)
-In short, when you submit code changes, your submissions are understood to be under the same [****** License]() that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [License](https://raw.githubusercontent.com/ILUGD/ILUGD.github.io/master/LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/ILUGD/ILUGD.github.io/issues)
 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/ILUGD/ILUGD.github.io/issues/new); it's that easy!
+Report a bug by [opening a new issue](https://github.com/ILUGD/ILUGD.github.io/issues/new), it's that easy!

 ## Write bug reports with detail, background, and sample code